o3de/o3de.org/content/docs/user-guide/components/reference/gradients/shape-falloff-gradient.md

 ---
 linktitle: Shape Falloff Gradient
 title: Shape Falloff Gradient Component
-description: ' Using Gradients components in Open 3D Engine (O3DE). '
+description: Use the Shape Falloff Gradient component to generate a gradient of a shape with falloff in Open 3D Engine (O3DE).
 ---

+Add the **Shape Falloff Gradient** component to generate a gradient of a shape surrounded by a configurable falloff.

 ## Provider